formanojhr/highthroughputserver/README.md

 If any connected client writes a single line with only the word "terminate" followed by a server-native newline sequence, the Application must disconnect all clients and perform a clean shutdown as quickly as possible.
 Coding Challenge Build Framework

-## Starter build framework for the coding challenge

-First, you do not need to use this starter framework for your project.
-If you would rather use a different build system (maven, javac, ...) you are free to so long as you provide clear commands to build your project and start your server.
-Failure to do so will invalidate your submission.

 ## Install Java

-This coding challenge is in Java so it is recommended you install Java 1.8 from Oracle.
+It is recommended you install Java 1.8 from Oracle.

 ## Gradle